episerver/Foundation/README.md

 ![Folder access rights](https://i.ibb.co/Wkcbr9m/Folder-Access-Rights.png)

+2. Go to the appSettings.config and appSettings.debug.config:

+  * Search the config for "https://ChangeMe.com/"
+  * Update Perform, Insight, Profile Store urls and keys

+3. Go to the Web.config:

+  * Search the config for "changeme"
+  * Update Social appId and secret key
+  * Update the Find index to your own credentials

-2. Right-click on the batch file called **setup.cmd** and select **Run as administrator**:
+4. Right-click on the batch file called **setup.cmd** and select **Run as administrator**:

 ![Run batch file](https://i.ibb.co/SBFfLzt/Run-Batch-File.png)

-3. The installation starts and you are asked to provide the following parameters:
+5. The installation starts and you are asked to provide the following parameters:

 | Parameter | Description |
 |-----------|-------------|